drduh/YubiKey-Guide/README.md

 Create a shortcut that points to `gpg-connect-agent /bye` and place it in the startup folder `shell:startup` to make sure the agent starts after reboot.
 Modify the shortcut properties so it starts in a "Minimized" window.

 PuTTY can now be used for public-key SSH authentication.
-When the server asks for public-key verification, PuTTY will forward the request to GPG, which will prompt for a PIN and authorize the operation.
+When the server asks for public-key verification, PuTTY will forward the request to GnuPG, which will prompt for a PIN to authorize the operation.

 ### WSL

-The goal here is to make the SSH client inside WSL work together with the Windows agent you are using (gpg-agent.exe in our case).
-Here is what we are going to achieve:
+The goal is to configure SSH client inside WSL work together with the Windows agent, such as gpg-agent.exe.

 ![WSL agent architecture](media/schema_gpg.png)

 **Note** this works only for SSH agent forwarding.
-Real GPG forwarding (encryption/decryption) is actually not supported.
-See [weasel-pageant](https://github.com/vuori/weasel-pageant) for further information or consider using [wsl2-ssh-pageant](https://github.com/BlackReloaded/wsl2-ssh-pageant) which supports both SSH and GPG agent forwarding.
+GnuPG forwarding for cryptographic operations is not supported.
+See [vuori/weasel-pageant](https://github.com/vuori/weasel-pageant) for more information.

 #### Use ssh-agent or use S.weasel-pageant

 One way to forward is just `ssh -A` (still need to eval weasel to setup local ssh-agent), and only relies on OpenSSH.
 In this track, `ForwardAgent` and `AllowAgentForwarding` in ssh/sshd config may be involved.
-However, when using gpg ssh socket forwarding, do not enable `ForwardAgent` in ssh config.
+However, when using ssh socket forwarding, do not enable `ForwardAgent` in ssh config.
 See [SSH Agent Forwarding](#remote-machines-ssh-agent-forwarding) for more information.

-Another way is to forward the gpg ssh socket, as described below.

 #### Prerequisites